-The terminal coordinates program can be used to find the coordinates at some distance, given an azimuth and the starting coordinates.
+The terminal coordinates program may be used to find the coordinates at some distance, given an azimuth and the starting coordinates.

 The shortest distance between two points on the surface of a sphere is an arc, not a line.
-In addition, the azimuth looking from Point B to Point A will not be the converse (90 degrees minus the azimuth) of the azimuth looking from Point A to Point B. (Try this using a string on a globe.)
+(Try this with a string on a globe.)
+In addition, the azimuth looking from Point B to Point A will not be the converse (90 degrees minus the azimuth) of the azimuth looking from Point A to Point B.

-Applicants will find this program helpful in determining compliance with the minimum spacing table in 47 CFR 73.207 for FM stations or 47 CFR 73.610 for television stations, or suitable allotment reference coordinates for FM commercial stations.
-DXers (long distance listeners and viewers) may find this program useful to help determine how far away originating stations are, if the station's coordinates are known (try the AM Query, FM Query for radio broadcast stations in the United States, or TV Query for television stations).
+Applicants will find this program helpful in determining compliance with the minimum spacing table in 47 CFR 73.207 for FM stations or 47 CFR 73.610 for television stations.
+DXers (long distance listeners and viewers) can use this function to find the locations of, and best receive antenna orientation for, distant stations.
+Station coordinates may be found through the AM Query, FM Query, or the TV Query.